ppkantorski/Ultrahand-Overlay/examples/README.md

 ## Contributing

-We welcome contributions from the community!
+Contributions from the community are welcome!
 If you have any improvements, bug fixes, or new examples to share, feel free to submit a pull request.

 ## License